sfwem/meshmap/README.md

     * There are many other things you can change in the ini files.
 Default Map center position, the header messages, etc.
     * *Please read* the comments in the user-settings.ini file for more info about the different settings.
     * There is also a "custom.inc" PHP file that can be used for more site specific overrides if needed.
-<blockquote style="background: #FFFF99;">The way the user editable files are distrubuted will change in the near future, for now use this method.<br>
+<blockquote style="background: #FFFF99;">The way the user editable files are distrubuted will change in the near future, for now use this method.<br/>
 I will <em>always</em> strive to not overwrite your site changes when I make updates to certain files.</blockquote>

 - **4.5: To make sure it is all working at this point is probably a good idea.**